-According to traditional Native American beliefs, an animal spirit or spirit guide can travel through life with an individual, assisting and guiding that person much the same way a guardian angel does in the Christian belief system.
-Different animal spirits may come to a person just to assist with a specific crisis or problem and then leave, never to return to that person.
+Wondering what is my Native American spirit animal?
+According to traditional Native American beliefs, totem animals or spirit guides can travel through life with an individual, assisting and guiding that person much the same way a guardian angel does in the Christian belief system.
+Different Native American animal spirit guides may come to a person just to assist with a specific crisis or problem and then leave, never to return to that person.

+There are many sacred animals in Native American culture.
 Native Americans believe humans were created to serve as caretakers of Mother Earth.
 This role bestows insight that all living things are connected and each has a spirit, none lesser than any other.
 Nature is viewed as a benevolent friend and ally.
-This brotherhood with all things is reflected by the respect and reverence they give to animals, including these common spirit animals.
+This brotherhood with all things is reflected by the respect and reverence they give to animals, including those on this Native American animals list, which are viewed as guardian spirits.

-The bear is believed to possess magical powers.
+The bear is believed to possess magical powers in the Native American spirit world.
 He teaches the joy of solitude.
 The bear spirit animal brings courage, confidence and a grounding energy.
 It can guide you in healing or stand behind you to face an enemy.
 When bear appears to you, the spirit message is to stand up for what you believe in and fight for the truth.

 Another prominent animal spirit is the wolf.
 Just like the bear, wolf clans are common.
 Wolves are credited with being early ancestors of some tribes while others see them as protectors.
 Many tribes honor the wolf with dances and totems.